 Researchers hope the can reduce severe complications associated with the ailment.

 One in every 13 African-American babies is born with sickle cell trait.

-That’s the gene associated with the disease, the U.S. Centers for Disease Control and Prevention (CDC) reported.
+That’s the gene associated with the disease, the reported.

 Those with the condition have abnormal hemoglobin, or sickle-shaped cells.

 Those cells can cause blockages of blood to organs and tissues, debilitating pain, and life-threatening complications.

 People with sickle cell disease have an average life expectancy of 40 to 60 years.

 Until the approval of Endari, there was only one drug approved for people with the disease, said Dr. Richard Pazdur, acting director of the Office of Hematology and Oncology Products in the FDA’s Center for Drug Evaluation and Research, in a statement.